unoplatform/uno.extensions/doc/Onboarding/Markup/Overview.md

 You will quickly discover why C# Markup is a developer favorite with:

 - A Declarative syntax
+- Strongly typed data binding
-- Strong Typing giving you compile time checks on your Bindings and Resources
+- Intellisense and compile time validation
-- Better Intellisense
+- Refactoring support
-- Support for Custom Controls and 3rd party libraries
+- Custom Controls and 3rd party libraries

-To have sense about how it would like, here's a simple Hello World sample:
+Let's jump in and take a look at a simple sample that displays 'Hello Uno Platform!' in the center of the screen:

 ```cs
 public sealed partial class MainPage : Page